SMARTER Metrics: Effective KPIs for Marketing and PR pros

 Attainable – Is the desired outcome realistically achievable?

-Relevant – Is it relevant to broader organizational goals?
+Relevant – Is it relevant to broader organisational goals?

 Timely – Is it measurable on a consistent monthly or quarterly basis?
 What is the time-frame?